What's new? How much does it cost? And how does it perform? Jack Backhouse brings you the low down on Cleveland's new HB Soft Milled 4 putter

 To say I like blade putters would be an extreme understatement.
 I have a nice collection growing at home, and I even have a Ping Zing putter that’s over 20 years old that sometimes comes out for a spin went the greens are really smooth.

 I do have high standards for a blade, and I know exactly what I’m looking for in a putter, so getting my hands on Cleveland’s new HB Soft Milled 4 putter was quite exciting.
-I put it straight into the bag and have used it for numerous rounds of golf now, so it’s had a thorough testing.
+I put it straight into the bag and have used it for four rounds of golf now, so it’s had a thorough testing.

 Cleveland HB Soft Milled